joshuaeckroth/csci221-website/lecture/memory-management.markdown

 ### Types of leaks

-definitely lost

-  : reserved memory for which no pointer exists.
+- **definitely lost** -- reserved memory for which no pointer exists.

-indirectly lost

-  : reserved memory that has one or more pointers to it (also created
-    with `new`), but pointers to those pointers are lost.
+- **indirectly lost** -- reserved memory that has one or more pointers to it (also created with `new`), but pointers to those pointers are lost.

-possibly lost

-  : an array is reserved but the only remaining pointer is pointing to
-    the middle of it, not the start; note that you only use `delete[]` with a pointer that points to the start of the array.
+- **possibly lost** -- an array is reserved but the only remaining pointer is pointing to the middle of it, not the start; note that you only use `delete[]` with a pointer that points to the start of the array.

-still reachable

-  : memory that is never freed but for which there is still a pointer
-    to it when the program exists; one simple way to achieve this is to keep the pointer as a global variable, but never free the memory.
+- **still reachable** -- memory that is never freed but for which there is still a pointer to it when the program exists; one simple way to achieve this is to keep the pointer as a global variable, but never free the memory.

 ### Examples of leaks